michaelcarter/cordova-backbone-template/readme.md

 If you don't want to use coffeescript, you can replace the `coffee` task in your project's `Gruntfile.coffee` with a `copy` task to copy across your .js files instead.

 For more info, see the [grunt-contrib-copy](https://github.com/gruntjs/grunt-contrib-copy) project, or copy and modify an existing `copy` task from this project's gruntfile.

+## Thanks

+Major thanks to [Sam Breed](https://twitter.com/sambreed) of [QuickLeft](http://quickleft.com/)for bringing us up to speed on all things Cordova.
+If you're looking for a more minimal template you should definitely check out their [cordova-project-template](https://github.com/quickleft/cordova-project-template) repository.